kyalkondsameer99/infra-takehome/infra-takehome/README.md

 ## Testing

-The grader will apply this manifest; it must be blocked:
+Apply this manifest, it must be blocked:

 ```yaml
 apiVersion: apps/v1